13 strikers who've been too good for the Championship… but failed in the Premier League

 Championship: 238 games, 100 goals • Premier League: 6 games, 0 goals

-The big caveat is that Rhodes was never really given a chance in the Premier League.
-Now 28 and on loan at Norwich (14th last season) from Sheffield Wednesday (15th), he seemingly never will be.
+Rhodes was never really given a chance in the Premier League - and considering he’s now 28 and on loan at Norwich (14th last season) from Sheffield Wednesday (15th), he seemingly never will be.

-But perhaps it’s significant that although Rhodes has commanded consecutive transfer fees of £8m, £9m and £10m, they all came from Championship clubs: Blackburn, Middlesbrough and Wednesday.
-His 208 Premier League minutes followed Boro’s promotion.
-There are concerns over his all-round game: Gordon Strachan said when Scotland manager that Rhodes needed to play in a front two, which is why he has only 14 caps for a national team not blessed with goalscorers.
+His 208 Premier League minutes followed Boro’s promotion, and despite concerns about his all-round game, you’d be forgiven for thinking his astonishing second-tier goal haul would give him the benefit of the doubt.

-Even so, you’d be forgiven for thinking an astonishing goal haul might give Rhodes the benefit of the doubt.
-His year-on-year Championship return was 29, 25, 21 and 16 before Boro went up.
-Only at Hillsborough has his rate finally dipped below one in two.
-Yet Premier League clubs have decided: where they’re going, they don’t need Rhodes.
+Only at Hillsborough has his rate finally dipped below one in two, yet Premier League clubs have decided: where they’re going, they don’t need Rhodes.

 Championship: 184 games, 64 goals • Premier League: 124 games, 18 goals